Kometa-Team/Kometa/docs/home/guides/ratings.md

 <h4>Use Trakt Rating</h4>

-Let's change the Trakt rating to that trakt public rating of 85% instead, which is available via mdblist:
+Let's change the Trakt rating to that trakt public rating of `85%` instead, which is available via MDbList:

 <details>
   <summary>Click to see the updated config</summary>